Randy Reese: U.S. Olympic and other national teams

 Reese was selected as an assistant U.S. coach for the 1980 Moscow Olympics, the 1984 Los Angeles Olympics and the 1988 Seoul Olympics, as well as the 1979 Pan American Games and the 1987 Pan Pacific Games.

 His U.S. Swimming team, Florida Aquatic Swim Team (FAST) and Holmes Lumber Aquatic Swim Team were among the best in United States club history and collectively won fourteen national team championships.
 Reese's individual swimmers set sixteen world records, including five world records by Tracy Caulkins, four by Rowdy Gaines, two by each of Martin López-Zubero, Craig Beardsley and Dara Torres, and one by Duncan Armstrong.

 Reese retired from full-time coaching in 1990 and accepted a position as the regional president of Teamstaff Companies, Inc., which directed and trained leasing and sales brokers.
 In 1996, he started his own company, Peak Mortgage Company, as principal and chief executive officer.
 Reese's retirement from coaching did not last long, and he later became the head coach at Circle C Ranch Swim Team—which later merged with Texas Aquatics to form Longhorn Aquatics, co-coached by his brother Eddie.
 Reese has authored several swimming journal articles, co-authored the book A Scientific Approach to the Sport of Swimming with John Troup, and published a second book Building a Championship Season with Randy Reese.
 He is currently the director of aquatics for the Clearwater Aquatics Team in Clearwater, Florida.

 Honors

 Reese was inducted into the University of Florida Athletic Hall of Fame as an "honorary letter winner" in 1997, and the International Swimming Hall of Fame (ISHOF) as an "honor coach" in 2005.
-Reese's older brother, Eddie Reese, who is also a long-time university and Olympic swimming coach, was inducted into the ISHOF in 2002.
+Reese's older brother, Eddie Reese, who coached the University of Texas at Austin from 1978-2024, and was also an Olympic swimming coach, was inducted into the ISHOF in 2002.